What North Carolina Commercial Litigators Should Know About Mediation Strategy

 In commercial disputes, the mediator’s role is not to evaluate the merits or predict outcomes.
 Instead, the mediator:

-• Helps parties test assumptions about risk and exposure
+• Helps all parties test assumptions about risk and exposure;

-• Manages information flow to support productive negotiation
+• Manages information flow to support productive negotiation; and

 Using Mediation Strategically

-This requires collaboration between counsel and mediator, realistic expectations, and careful preparation.
+This requires collaboration between counsel and mediator, realistic expectations, and careful preparation, including evaluating readiness and risk.

 By Colleen Byers January 8, 2025